Somalia: Car bombing near school in Mogadishu leaves several dead | DW | 25.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-At least five people were killed and 23 wounded in a car bombing near a school in Somalia’s capital Mogadishu on Thursday, according to security officials.
+At least eight people were killed and 23 wounded in a car bombing near a school in Somalia’s capital Mogadishu on Thursday, according to security officials.

 Many students were among those injured.
 The bomb went off early morning during rush hour, triggering a plume of smoke that rose from the blast site amid gunfire.